-Nominations for the 2014 Awards of Excellence program will begin in the spring of 2014.
-More information can be found at UEDA’s website: www.UniversityEDA.org
+Nominations for the 2015 Awards of Excellence program will begin in the spring of 2015.
+Award Nominees must be members of the UEDA.
+Join today at https://universityeda.org/our-membership/join-ueda/.

 How the Awards Process Works

 University project teams applied for the UEDA Awards of Excellence Program.
-Projects were reviewed and scored by an executive award committee and three project finalists were selected for each category.
+Projects were reviewed and scored by an executive award committee and three or four project finalists were selected for each category.
 Project finalists presented their projects to attendees of the UEDA Annual Summit, where the audience of peers voted for projects that best exemplified the criteria for their category.
-Throughout the process, projects were judged on scalability, sustainability, originality and the ability to be replicated.
-Awards were presented at the awards banquet at the 2013 Annual Summit held at the Omni William Penn Hotel, Pittsburgh, PA.
-The 2014 UEDA Summit will be held in Santa Fe in the fall of 2014. http://awards.universityeda.org
+Throughout the process, projects were judged on scalability, sustainability, impact originality, and the ability to be replicated.
+Awards were presented at the awards banquet at the 2014 Annual Summit held in Santa Fe, New Mexico.
+The 2015 UEDA Summit will be held in Anchorage, Alaska in the fall of 2015. http://awards.universityeda.org

 Established in 1976, the University Economic Development Association (UEDA) is the cornerstone membership organization representing higher education, private sector and community economic development stakeholders.
 UEDA works to expand economic opportunity in our communities by leveraging research, community resources, campus planning, talent development, and technology commercialization.
 UEDA’s mission is to serve its members by enhancing members’ abilities to deliver economic development benefits through engagement with higher education. https://universityeda.org